Garry Templeton: Playing career

 Things deteriorated badly between the team and Templeton during the 1981 season.
 On one play when Templeton didn’t run to first on a dropped third strike, he was booed and heckled by the crowd and responded with a rude gesture then got into a shoving match with his manager, Whitey Herzog, when he returned to the dugout.
 Later that year, Templeton was briefly hospitalized with depression.

 After the 1981 season, the Cardinals traded him to the Padres for Ozzie Smith.
 The trade was welcomed by people on both sides: Smith was (then) a light-hitting defensive wizard going to a team which needed to improve its defense (and he was also embroiled in a contract dispute with Padres' management), while Templeton was a better hitter going to a team which needed to improve its offense.
 The trade was not finalized for nearly two months until February 1982 as Ozzie Smith's agent demanded a huge raise in order for his client to waive his no-trade clause and leave southern California, where Ozzie had grown up.

 The trade ended up being a clear win for the Cardinals as Ozzie Smith went on to be elected to the Baseball Hall of Fame.
 Oddly, Smith's hitting improved significantly with the Cardinals while he retained - or improved on - his defensive brilliance, while Templeton's defense improved in San Diego but his offense slipped considerably.

 On the other hand, Templeton played 1,286 games for the Padres in ten seasons with the team.
 He collected 1,135 hits, 43 home runs, 427 RBIs and a .252 batting average with one Silver Slugger Award win and one All-Star Game appearance in 1985.
 In 1984, he was a key part of the team that won their first ever National League West title and NL pennant.
-During pregame ceremonies of the 1984 National League Championship Series in Game 3, the normally reserved Padres shortstop Garry Templeton encouraged the crowd by waving his cap.
-With plays from him, the Padres won Game 3 and then won Game 4 and 5 to complete the comeback.
-He was named team captain of the Padres by manager Larry Bowa in 1987, serving as that for four years.
-1991 was his final season in the majors.
-He played in 32 games for the Padres before being traded to the New York Mets on May 31 for Tim Teufel.
+During pregame ceremonies of the 1984 National League Championship Series in Game 3, the normally reserved Templeton encouraged the crowd by waving his cap.
+With plays from him, the Padres won Game 3 and then won Games 4 and 5 to complete the comeback.
+He was named team captain of the Padres by manager Larry Bowa in 1987 and held the role for four years.
+In 1991, his final major league season, he played 32 games for the Padres before being traded to the New York Mets on May 31 for Tim Teufel.
 Templeton played in 80 more games for the Mets for a total of 112 that year.
 He hit for .221 with three home runs and 26 RBIs in the season.

 Templeton was inducted into the San Diego Padres Hall of Fame on August 8, 2015.